svanellewee/historian/README.md

 Go's regex are used here.
 Examples:

-- Where did I mispell `PATH`?
+- Where did you mispell `PATH`?
 ```sh
 historian search PAHT
 ```

-- Overkill matches all, probably a bad idea
+- If you write nothing it matches all...probably a bad idea

 ```sh
 historian search
 ```

-- I need to find all calls with `bind` and/or `shutdown`
+- You need to find all calls with `bind` and/or `shutdown`

 ```sh
 historian search 'bind|shutdown'
 ```

-You wrote this dumb history app called `historian` and now need to write examples for the docs:
+- You wrote this dumb history app called `historian` and now need to write examples for the docs:

 ```sh
 historian search 'historian search'